wadhah101/GL5-ethics-project/README.md

 - using ai in classroom, ai education https://www.youtube.com/watch?v=JMLsHI8aV0g

+## Presentation

+Hello.
+Artificial intelligence in china is used to monitor people and they are really good at detecting your face and the goverment is evil.

+Thank you for attention. presentation is over

 ## Introduction

 Before diving into the rise of artificial intelligence in china we need to explore the exisiting policies and political climate in china but even before that I like to mention a novel called 1984 and leave you to draw the parallels